YaliZhang1/Pkny-Medi/README.md

   1. These registration codes can only be used once; if they have already been used, they will become invalid.
 Therefore, I created a new collection called code_registration in my MongoDB to store these registration codes.
   2. These codes will only be randomly generated once during the initial setup and saved in the MongoDB.
 On subsequent runs of the program, it will check if these registration codes already exist and will not generate new ones.
   3. It is important to note that after adding this feature, related status and code must also be added to both the front-end and back-end APIs.

+- I add a confirmation window before deleting a patient(confirm the delete operation).To prevent users from accidentally deleting patient information.